Chad travel advice

 Rainy season

 The rainy season extends from May to October in the south and from June to September in central Chad.
-The north receives little rain.
+The north usually receives little rain.

 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
 Roads may become impassable and bridges damaged.